 Descriptive statistics are summarized in table 2.
 Our data was analyzed using a 2x3 ANOVA with one within subjects factor (time of measurement, pre or post intervention) and one between subjects factor (experimental intervention type).
 Our main effect for our ‘passive’ intervention was not significant (p > .05) with our estimate being that participants in the passive intervention having greater support for UHC than those in the control condition.
 Our main effect for our ‘active’ intervention was also not significant (p > .05) with our estimate being that participants in the active intervention having greater support for UHC than those in the control condition as well.

-There was a significant interaction for the effect of time and our intervention.
+There was a significant time x condition interaction.
 Participants only had an increase in support for UHC from pre to post measure when they were assigned to one of the two intervention conditions, specifically the interaction between being assigned to our passive intervention, and the post-intervention measure of support for UHC (p = 0.095).

 Looking at our graph, we see in our box and whisker plot, that there does seem to be a trend towards increased scores on support for UHC from the pre to the post for our two experimental interventions.
 Just as importantly, we also see a strong lack of change from pre to post intervention support for UHC in our control condition.

-Lastly, we did a simple two-sample t-test to determine if there was any difference in our two intervention groups regarding willingness to use the selected plan for themselves.
+Lastly, we did an independent samples t-test to determine if there was any difference in our two intervention groups regarding willingness to use the selected plan for themselves.
 Both groups were relatively willing to use the selected plan for themselves, but there was no difference between the two intervention groups on the amount of willingness.

 Qualitative Results